IIIF/cookbook-recipes/recipe/0065-opera-multiple-canvases/index.md

 ## Implementation Notes

 Implementation is identical to the [opera on one canvas recipe][0064] except that the two files, one for each act, each have their own canvas and are referenced as such in the structures.
+With two canvases the viewer will show the duration of only the currently playing file and the time will start at zero again when switching between files.
+This may be helpful when you have time references within files instead of the opera as a whole.

 ## Example